 - *Building styles and traditions in the area where you are building.

 Make sure that you consider all three of these things when choosing the right foundation to meet your needs.
-Do not opt for the most cost effective option just because you’re going the cheap and easy route, unless you have also considered weather and climate and other building conditions first.
+Do not opt for the most cost-effective option just because you’re going the cheap and easy route, unless you have also considered weather, climate, and other building conditions first.
 Incorrectly choosing a foundation style can put the structural integrity of your home at risk, or can cost more than you need to spend.
-Put a little time and effort into choosing the best possible foundation style for your home and you will certainly benefit in the future.
-Making the right decision about your foundation will go a long way in ensuring that your home is structurally sound and in good shape for many, many years to come.